Crownstar01/AOA/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO
+As the NOC COORDINATOR with Power BI at IENGINEERING GROUP, my responsibilities include:
+- Monitoring network performance and site availability in real time to ensure continuous and reliable service delivery.
+- Coordinating incident detection, logging, escalation, and resolution in collaboration with field engineers, vendors, and internal teams.
+- Developing and maintaining Power BI dashboards that visualize outages, SLA performance, MTTR, alarms, and other key operational KPIs.
+- Ensuring seamless access to accurate operational data by integrating multiple data sources and maintaining data integrity within BI reports.
+- Responding promptly to operational inquiries and providing timely updates during outage events to support effective communication.
+- Identifying recurring network issues through data analysis and recommending strategies to enhance network stability and minimize downtime.
+- Facilitating cross-functional collaboration between the energy, transmission, engineering, and operations teams to improve workflow and service delivery.
+- Preparing daily, weekly, and monthly operational performance reports for management and clients to support data-driven decisions.
+- Analyzing outage trends, alarm patterns, and power-related operational data to generate insights that drive proactive network management.

 As the Business Intelligence Analyst at Nigerian Beverages, my responsibilities include:
 - Developing reporting and analytics to support sales activities while providing strategic recommendations to enhance the sales process.